awsdocs/amazon-vpc-user-guide/doc_source/how-it-works.md

 ## Accessing a corporate or home network<a name="what-is-vpn"></a>

-You can optionally connect your VPC to your own corporate data center using an IPsec AWS Site\-to\-Site VPN connection, making the AWS Cloud an extension of your data center\.
+You can optionally connect your VPC to your own corporate data center using an IPsec AWS Site\-to\-Site VPN connection, making the AWSCloud an extension of your data center\.

-A Site\-to\-Site VPN connection consists of two VPN tunnels between a virtual private gateway or transit gateway on the AWS side, and a customer gateway device located in your data center\.
+A Site\-to\-Site VPN connection consists of two VPN tunnels between a virtual private gateway or transit gateway on the AWSside, and a customer gateway device located in your data center\.
 A customer gateway device is a physical device or software appliance that you configure on your side of the Site\-to\-Site VPN connection\.

 ![\[Using a virtual private gateway\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/virtual-private-gateway.png)